 With more than fifty scientists, employees in technology and administration, and other student workers, the Institute for Energy Efficient Buildings and Indoor Climate has its research focus on the reduction of energy demand to create thermally comfortable interiors.
 In addition to the main consideration of buildings, vehicle interiors are also investigated.
-Along with the coupling of thermal and electrical networks, the interplay of measures on the building exterior and system technology to increase the energy efficiency of buildings is in the context of urban energy systems.
-For the development of decentralized energy supply concepts with integration of renewable energy sources, concepts of generation, load and storage management are devised.
+Along with the coupling of thermal and electrical networks, the interplay of measures on the building exterior and system technology to increase the energy efficiency of buildings lies within the context of urban energy systems.
+For the development of decentralized energy supply concepts with integration of renewable energy sources, concepts of generation-, load-, and storage-management are devised.
 They are based on intelligent communication between all components from energy conversion all the way through to energy distribution and energy transfer into the room considering user behavior.
 The work of the institute is based on comprehensive test equipment and advanced simulation methods, as well as the coupling of simulation and real hardware.

 The research work is spread over six reseach teams, involving interdisciplinary cooperation:

 - HVAC Systems